-This webinar will bring together a member of the ACUE research team, a faculty member certified in ACUE’s Framework, and a professional academic advisor/adjunct instructor to discuss the findings and their impact on teaching and learning in 2024 and beyond.
+This webinar brings together a member of the ACUE research team, a faculty member certified in ACUE’s Framework, and a professional academic advisor/adjunct instructor to discuss the findings and their impact on teaching and learning in 2024 and beyond.

 Nationally Recognized Higher Education Expert